linode/docs/docs/guides/databases/cassandra/how-to-install-cassandra-across-multiple-datacenters/index.md

 In addition to data distribution and replication, there are many advantages and use cases for Cassandra:

 -   It can gracefully handle traffic spikes.
-- It features highly-flexible data management.
+-   It features highly flexible data management.
 -   It is an excellent choice whenever redundancy and enhanced reliability are required.
 -   It greatly reduces latency across different geographical regions.
 -   It can assist with disaster recovery and unexpected outages of an entire data center.
 -   It includes enhanced analytics and logs.
 -   It efficiently handles sparse data, in which not all columns appear in all records.

 Cassandra is usually not the best choice for small or little-used data sets, or if replication and high availability are not important.
 In these cases, it introduces unnecessary complexity and overhead.
 Cassandra does not support table joins, so it is not a good choice for heavily normalized data.
-Finally, it can be complex and difficult to learn, and might require considerable tuning before it can be put into production.
+Finally, it can be complex and difficult to learn, and might require considerable tuning before being put into production.

 ## Before You Begin